KotoFickus/KotoFickus/README.md

 ### Hi there 👋

 * I'm C# developer from Ukraine
-* I'm working on Discord RPC tool
+* I'm currently working on Discord RPC tool